 It is generally thought that, despite being a “decent and principled man”, Dominic Grieve was too close to the Strasbourg-based ECHR.
 In office, he was hounded by, amongst other right-wing newspapers, the Daily Mail, one of whose journalists said: “Everything about Dominic Grieve screams ‘fusspot’”… he is “a stickler from an earlier age … here is pettifogging made flesh”.
 Yet, here is me thinking that this is what British conservatism is all about – its “acceptable face”!

 When ousted from the cabinet, others, such as Theresa May, held on to their jobs.
-Though the leading opponent of the ECHR and, therefore, a constant thorn in the flesh to Grieve when he was Attorney General, Theresa May has become the siphon through which the work of the ECHR is being sifted.
-It is commonly felt that she is behind the current move to insist that the British Parliament be required to approve any judgement of the ECHR which is unfavourable to the UK.
+Though the leading opponent of the ECHR and, therefore, a constant thorn in the flesh to Grieve when he was Attorney General.
+Theresa May has become the siphon through which the work of the ECHR is being sifted.
+It is commonly felt that she is behind the current move to insist that the British Parliament be required to approve, if not remove, any judgement of the ECHR which is unfavourable to the UK.

 Dominic Grieve considers himself, as with his late father, Percy Grieve QC and Conservative MP, to be “probably an old-fashioned Conservative.”
 In the light of the above, what does that make many of those currently holding office in the Conservative Party and the Coalition Government?